-The thrust produced by a jet engine is most readily understood through the application of the linear momentum theorem.
 Consider the sketch of the cross-section of a jet engine as shown in the figure below.
 The outline of the throughflow is shown by the dashed blue lines.
-Far upstream the cross-sectional area of this streamtube is denoted by A_i and the velocity within it is the same as the rest of the upstream flow, namely U. Far downstream the cross-section of the jet emerging from the engine is denoted by A_j .
-The velocity of this jet is denoted by U_j and we assume that any mixing between the jet and the surrounding fluid can be neglected so that the bounding streamtube surface represents a discontinuity in velocity.
+Far upstream the cross-sectional area of this streamtube is denoted by $A_i$ and the velocity within it is the same as the rest of the upstream flow, namely U. Far downstream the cross-section of the jet emerging from the engine is denoted by $A_j$ .
+It is assumed that this jet is axisymmetric and contains the velocity distribution given in the statement of the problem.
+It is also assumed that any mixing between the jet and the surrounding fluid can be neglected.
 Viscous effects in the exterior flow are also neglected so that, by Bernoulli's law, the velocity of the fluid exterior to the jet must be U.